nikolatechie/trading-simulator/README.md

 ## Features

 1. **User Authentication**: Users can register and log in to the application.
 Upon registration, users receive a confirmation email to verify their account.
+Furthermore, there is an option to reset password via email.

 2. **Dashboard**: Provides a quick overview of the user's trading activities and recommendations.
 It displays basic information and summary statistics to give users a glance at their portfolio performance.